-Key reactions - FLASHBACKS
+Key reactions: flashbacks

-What are flashbacks?
+What are flashbacks

-It is common for someone who has experienced sexual violence to experience vivid images of the assault, making you feel as though the event is happening all over again.
+It is common for a survivor to experience vivid images of the rape or sexual abuse, making you feel as though the event is happening all over again.
 These vivid images are known as flashbacks and are active memories of a past traumatic event.
-Flashbacks can occur at any time, are out of a person's control and difficult to get rid of.
+Flashbacks can occur at any time, are 'out of a person's control and difficult to get rid of.'